operate-first/apps/docs/content/vault_eso/add_cluster_to_eso_and_vault.md

 Note: This is to enable gitops workflow for secrets management for cluster operations, and not user workloads.

 ## Pre-requisites:
-- Know the name of the cluster (e.g. smaug, rick, infra).
+- Know the name of the cluster (e.g. smaug, infra).
 Referred to as `$cluster` in this doc.
 - Know the environment of the cluster (e.g. moc, osc, emea).
 Referred to as `$env` in this doc.
 - Cluster api/ingress must be secured
 - Must have cluster admin to said cluster